felixyeboah/go-nextjs/README.md

    - Added instructions for setting up Turso for local development
    - Updated Features section to mention Turso instead of SQLite

 For more details on the Docker setup issues and fixes, see the [docker-compose.md](docker-compose.md) file.

+- Updated Go version to 1.24.0
+- Fixed Redis connection in Docker environment by using the proper URL format (redis://redis:6379)
+- Disabled ESLint during Next.js build to prevent build failures
+- Removed obsolete version attribute from docker-compose.yml
+- Added directory creation in Dockerfiles to handle missing files and directories